 Due to it’s difficult history people in this part of the world had to declare, defend and build their independence over and over again.
 However today we will talk about one special date – 16 February 1918.

-In the early morning on 16 February 20 men met in a simple room and signed a piece of paper with a declaration, later known as the Act of Reinstating Independence of Lithuania.
-However, the publication of the Act was prohibited by the German army authorities present in Lithuania at the time.
+In the early morning on 16th of February, 20 men met in a simple room and signed a piece of paper with a declaration, later known as the Act of Reinstating Independence of Lithuania.
+However, the publication of the Act was prohibited by the German army authorities present in Lithuania at that time.
 So the text was distributed and printed illegally.
 The situation changed only when Germany lost World War I in the fall of 1918.
-Since then Lithuanian independence became reality.
+Only then Lithuanian independence became a reality.